mander4635/jmtgmc-wri241/pages/about.md

 > *“The irresistible power of nature allows us, considered as sensuous beings, to recognize our powerlessness indeed, but at the same time reveals in us a capability, to judge ourselves as independent of nature, and a superiority over nature, upon which a self-preservation of a completely different kind is grounded, than is that which can be challenged by the nature outside us."* Kant, Critique of Aesthetic Judgement

-Thorington not only constructs the bird's-eye geography of the Canadian Rockies, he likewise constructs the place of humans within a geography.
-Inviting his audience to take up mountaineering, Thorington seems promote the Canadian Rockies as (in the words of De Certeau) both a *map*- a geography understood from outside a space- and a *tour*- a geography understood from inside a space.
-Therefore, Thorington ultimately breaks down the inaceesibility of the Canadian Rockies from all angles
+Thorington not only constructs the bird's-eye geography of the Canadian Rockies, he also constructs the place of humans within his geography.
+Inviting his audience to take up mountaineering, Thorington seems to promote the Canadian Rockies as (in the words of De Certeau) both a *map*- a geography understood from outside a space- and a *tour*- a geography understood from inside a space.
+Thorington ultimately breaks down the remoteness of the Canadian Rockies from all angles, letting the public into his vision of the mountain range as a destination for those willing to challenge themselves against the greatest of natural features.

 ## Credits

 This project was created as the final for WRI241, a course in the Princeton University Writing Program in conjunction with Princeton University Special Collections.
 The format of this site is largely based off [CollectionBuilder](https://github.com/CollectionBuilder), an open source framework for creating digital collection and exhibition websites that was developed by faculty librarians at the University of Idaho Library following the [Lib-Static](https://lib-static.github.io/) methodology.

+{% include feature/image.html objectid="https://upload.wikimedia.org/wikipedia/commons/thumb/6/6c/Grand_Pacific_and_Ferris_Glacier.jpg/2560px-Grand_Pacific_and_Ferris_Glacier.jpg" caption="Mt.Barnard and Ferris Glacier, Yukon-Alaska Border, 2006" %}